gita/bhagavad-gita-api/.github/CONTRIBUTING.md

 - poetry (package management)
 - make (command line utils)
 - docker (optional, if you want to build docker images)
+- docker-compose (optional, if you want to develop with docker-compose)

 1. First of all fork and clone this repo.
 Checkout a new branch to start working.
 For more information read